-The game has three possible ending, but there are no clues as to how to get them.
+The game has three possible endings, but there are no clues as to how to get them.
 At the end of each level you are approached by this girl in different ways, but it all kind of blurs together.
 When you die you start off in your bed again leading to the fact that Thomas might be asleep and can’t wake up?
 Is he insane?
 Is he a ghost?
 Who knows, but the endless hallways are probably the worst part of the game.
 Sometimes I thought the game was glitching because I would go through 5-6 hallways that I swore I went through earlier, but somehow I was progressing.

 Thankfully the game is actually scary, use headphones and you will be in for a scary night.
 The music is haunting and so are the sound effects.
 I applaud the game for the atmosphere, but the gameplay is really something that’s lacking and needs more polish.
 I’m fine with just wandering around places, but give me something to do while I’m doing that.

 As it stands, Neverending Nightmares is a great horror experience, but as an actual game, it’s lacking mechanics, and the story and progression need work.
 I shouldn’t be playing a game thinking I’m not going anywhere or give clues as to how to get a different ending.